bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Binary search: but the range setting and terminate condition are a little tricky: since we can only see binary feedback, therefore it's possible `m` is the first bad version, then `right` should be `m` rather then `m-1`;
 when `left` and `right` meet it will be the first bad version, we could simply check this by a size 2 input, and notice it is not necessary to be `m` now since `m` is from previous `left` and `right`.

+#### 283. Move Zeros (array, two pointers)

+- My solution

+Brute force: similar with bubble sort, if there is a zero, swap it with next non-zero elements.

+- Public solution

+Linear scan: save the `lastNonZeroIdx`, add non-zero values from beginning (`lastNonZeroIdx` initialized as 0), then assign 0 to the rest array (start from latest `lastNonZeroIdx`).

+Two pointers: set `curr` and `lastNonZeroIdx`, swap `lastNonZeroIdx` and `curr` values if `curr` is at non-zero values.

 #### 290. Word Pattern (hash table)